-Joe Biden is running for president in the upcoming election.
-He has made some statements in the past that suggested he supported statehood, and has quite recently said that he personally favors statehood.
+Joe Biden has stated that he personally favors statehood.
 Scroll down to see the video.

 “Mr. Vice President, as opposed to my fellow intern colleagues present here today, I will not be able to vote for you in four months ….
 You see, Mr. Vice President, I am Puerto Rican; and despite Puerto Ricans possessing American citizenship by birth, and thousands of brave Puerto Rican soldiers like my father having served and even died for our nation, many dying as we speak, we are denied equal voting and representation rights under the American flag,” the intern began.
 “Mr. Vice President, do you think we are contradicting ourselves as a nation when we preach freedom and democracy abroad in countries within the Middle East, and yet, to this very day, we maintain 3.7 million American citizens on the island of Puerto Rico under a disenfranchised political status, where they are denied the most basic fundamental rights enshrined in our U.S. Constitution?”